casebrandon/EPB-Heating-Unit-Type/README.md

 3. Execute: *python ./BatchExecutable.py*
 4. The program runs without a progress bar.
 5. Once the program is finished, it will print the amount of time it took to complete.

-**_Alternatively, a Window's compatible executable will also be available.
-This removes the need to install dependencies and run the program via command line._**